lhsteele/inspiration_of_the_day/README.md

-An inspirational design quote accompanied by one of NASA's image of the days.
+An inspirational design quote accompanied by an image from NASA.

 Design quote provided by Quotes on Design api